 UK economy finally bigger than before pandemic in November

-LONDON (Reuters) - Britain's economy grew by a much stronger-than-expected 0.9% in November, finally taking it above its size just before the country went into its first COVID-19 lockdown, the Office for National Statistics said on Friday.
+LONDON (Reuters) - Britain's economy grew strongly in November to finally surpass its size just before the country went into its first COVID-19 lockdown, official data showed on Friday.

-The world's fifth-biggest economy was 0.7% bigger than it was in February 2020, the ONS said.
+The world's fifth-biggest economy expanded by a much faster than expected 0.9% in November - before the latest wave of COVID-19 infections and restrictions for many firms - leaving it 0.7% bigger than it was in February 2020, the ONS said.

 Economists polled by Reuters had forecast monthly gross domestic product growth of 0.4% for November.